sawpykt/sawpykt/README.md

 <h2>Summary of project</h2>

 - <b>Restaurant Website</b>
-  - Started this project based on the difficulties my co-workers and I faced working and also incorporated customers' feedbacks.
+  - I started this project based on the difficulties my co-workers and I faced working and also incorporated customers' feedbacks.
 With technology, I believe the restaurant can be run more efficiently.
 Currently a work in progress.

 <h2>Beginner in</h2>
 <p align="center">